SayantanRC/FileX/README.md

 This picture shows how FileX internally classifies itself as two different types based on the `isTraditional` argument.
 This is internal classification and you as user do not have to worry.
 However, based on this classification, some specific methods and attributes are available based on this classification.
 Example `createFileUsingPicker()` is a method availble to `FileX11` objects, i.e. if `isTraditional` = false.
 But this method will throw an exception if used on `FileXT` object.
 These exclusive methods are expanded in a following section.

+# Getting started

+The library is available on [jitpack.io](https://jitpack.io/#SayantanRC/FileX/) Or you can get the AAR files from the [Releases](https://github.com/SayantanRC/FileX/releases) page.
+Check [this](https://stackoverflow.com/a/34919810/10967630) stack overflow answer on how to add AAR file.